maga1029/WasteX/README.md

 # WasteX: Landfill Selection Optimization

 WasteX is a Python-based tool developed to solve optimization problems related to landfill selection.
 The program utilizes Dijkstra's algorithm (Dijkstra, 1959) to determine the 3 optimal landfills for waste collection based on the distances traveled from 9 towns.
 The tool aims to minimize the distances traveled by waste collection trucks while enabling a maximum of 3 landfills.
+The program takes into account various factors, such as waste density and growth rate.
+This project features a graphical interface developed using the Tkinter library to visualize and optimize the selection of landfills.

 ## Features